alexelkinx/iot-security/README.md

 - Full IoT stack deployment using MQTT, InfluxDB, Node-RED, and Grafana
 - Vulnerability scanning with Kali Linux and OpenVAS
 - Secure firmware development for ESP32 devices
+- Attacks on IoT protocols: MITM on MQTT
+- Exploiting memory vulnerabilities: buffer overflow on embedded systems

 ## Labs